QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

 - :math:`u^n` is the resulting normal flow velocity,
 - :math:`\dot{X}^n` is the resulting normal velocity of the center of the cylinder element.

-In the structural model of QBlade naturally handles the vector direction of the local normal force components depending on the element position and rotation (see :doc:`../../structure/chrono/chrono`).
+The structural model of QBlade naturally handles the vector direction of the local normal force components depending on the element location and orientation (see :doc:`../../structure/chrono/chrono`).
-The normal force always acts at the center of the submerged part of the cylinder.
-Note that this position can vary if the cylinder element is close to the water surface and only parts of the cylinder are submerged.
+The normal force is assumed to be constant over the submerged part of the cylinder, and only integrated along the submerged length.
-The local instantaneous wave elevation is taken into account every timestep to calculate submerged fraction of the cylinder and hence the position where the force vector acts.
+For this evaluation the local instantaneous wave elevation is obtained at every timestep to calculate the current submerged fraction of the cylinder.
-It is therefore recommended to subdivide cylinder elements that are close to the water surfeace into smaller sub-elements to increase model accuracy (see :ref:`modeling-considerations`)
+It is recommended to subdivide cylindrical elements that are close to the water surface into smaller sub-elements to increase the model accuracy (see :ref:`modeling-considerations`)

 Axial Morison Force on a Cylindrical Element